 At Balshaw Lane, we see Reading as crucial for every child's progress across the curriculum.
 We constantly look for ways to develop the children's reading skills and their exposure to high quality texts in different subjects.
 We want the children to feel confident to understand, interpret and enjoy a wide variety of genres as they mature, in preparation for high school and adulthood.
 Reading is key to their future progress and achievement.

 EYFS and KS1 mainly use the Oxford Reading Tree to support reading because these match the children's phonics progress and are phonetically decodable.
 We also use reading books from the Read Write Inc scheme which are phonetically based.
 These are supplemented with other teaching resources where appropriate.

 The children read regularly on a 1:1 basis with an adult in school and books are changed regularly.
 Planners are monitored closely and there is a high level of interaction with parents about daily reading and phonics home/school input.

 There is a huge focus on developing a love of reading, through shared class stories, rhymes and songs.
-A range of texts is used in the continuous provision for the different areas of learning.
-The children love sharing books during activities and use of the reading corner with friends.
+A range of texts is used in the Early Years continuous provision for the different areas of learning.
+The children love sharing books during activities and in the class reading corner with friends.
 They are excited by their monthly surprise book gift from our liaison with Ebb and Flo local bookshop.

 We ensure that we share and display books which celebrate diversity, and encourage the children to consider and respect other people.
 We think that this is important as part of our work to prepare children for life in modern Britain.

 In KS2, we continue with reading scheme books but also use graded free reading books to widen the children's awareness of different styles of narrative.
 The children are taught reading skills through guided reading and through reading comprehension work.

 Children are encouraged to read at least three times a week: this is rewarded by our Reading Raffle.
 Children who are not reading regularly are supported more in class and parents are approached about increasing home support.